Gr3ytrac3/KVM/README.md

 ---

-## 🤝 Contributing

-Found an error in calculations or want to add more examples?
-Contributions are welcome!

-1. Fork this repository
-2. Add your improvements
-3. Submit a pull request

----

-## 📄 License

-This guide is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 **💡 Pro Tip**: Bookmark this guide for quick reference during VM planning and partition setup!

 3. Drag boundary to create unallocated space
 4. Right-click unallocated space → **"New"**
 5. Configure new partition: